queenkjuul/spotify97/server/README.md

 All client side data is sent via URL query parameters.

-All data is returned in JSON format, wrapped in a [`ClientResponse`](./src/models/ClientResponse.ts) object.
-Typically, upstream HTTP errors are returned to the client in a "good" `200 - OK` response, but containing an `error` message within the response.
+All data is returned in JSON format, wrapped in a [`ClientResponse`](https://github.com/queenkjuul/spotify97/blob/main/server/src/models/ClientResponse.ts) object.
+Typically, upstream HTTP errors are returned to the client in a "good" `200 - OK` response, but containing an `errorInfo` message within the response.
 There are common errors we typically want to ignore (like hitting Next when at the end of a playlist, or sending a `play` request to a device which is already playing).
 Responding with an actual HTTP error code may trigger automatic error handling in client libraries which we want to avoid.

 A `ClientResponse` has three properties: